genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 PUT /api/v1/transformations/configurations/{config_id}
 ```

-The request body follows the same structure as the original `POST`.
+The request body of the `PUT` endpoint follows the same structure as the original `POST`.
 The configuration at the given `id` is fully replaced with the new content.

 Then resubmit the dry-run job with the same `configuration_id`.
 Because the configuration is updated in place, you can reuse the same `configuration_id` across all iterations without creating a new configuration for each attempt.